mellic03/LLCL-Compiler/docs/README.md

 - No built in memory allocation.
 At runtime a 100MB block of memory called MEMBLOCK is allocated.
 All dynamic memory allocation happens within MEMBLOCK and is written by the developer.

 - No pointer type.
 All pointers are simply 64-bit integers (`i64`) used to index into MEMBLOCK.
 The naming convention for pointers is to prefix them with "p_" for "pointer".
-Double pointers are prefixed with "pp_" and so on.
+Double pointers are prefixed with "pp_", triple pointers with "ppp_" and so on.

 - No structs/classes.